The Origins of the Second World War: Reception

 On 9 July, Taylor and Trevor-Roper appeared in a televised debate, chaired by Robert Kee, in which the two historians quarrelled.
 In the September 1961 issue of Encounter, Taylor responded to Trevor-Roper's review.
-Taylor's article was set out in two columns, one showing the quotations from Taylor's book that Trevor-Roper had included in his review, the other column providing the entire sentence from the book from which Trevor-Roper had acquired his quotations.
-Taylor intended to demonstrate that Trevor-Roper had selected, suppressed and arranged his evidence in exactly the way he had accused Taylor of doing.
-The last quotation of Trevor-Roper was his claim that the book would harm Taylor's reputation.
-Taylor responded: "The Regius Professor's methods of quotation might also do harm to his reputation as a serious historian, if he had one".
+Taylor's article (Note: Reprinted as Paper 4 in the collection edited by Robertson (see Further reading).) was set out in two columns, on the left quoting from the review nine summary views Trevor-Roper attributed to him, on the right providing corresponding passages (identified by Taylor) from the book.
+Taylor's intent was to demonstrate that Trevor-Roper had selected, suppressed and arranged his evidence in exactly the way he had accused Taylor of doing.
+The tenth quotation from the review was Trevor-Roper's claim that the book would harm Taylor's reputation; Taylor riposte was that "The Regius Professor's methods of quotation might also do harm to his reputation as a serious historian, if he had one".

-The review by the Marxist historian Timothy Mason appeared in the December 1964 issue of Past & Present.
+A review of the book including the new 'Second Thoughts' essay appeared in the December 1964 issue of Past & Present.
+(Note: Reprinted as Paper 5 in the collection edited by Robertson (see Further reading).)
+This review was by the Marxist historian Timothy Mason.
 Mason pointed to Nazi Germany's "demonic urge" and criticised Taylor for dismissing German economic patterns, such as the importance of rearmament and the objective of achieving autarky.
 In Mason's view, all these things required Hitler to launch a war: "A war for the plunder of manpower and materials lay square in the dreadful logic of German economic development under National Socialist rule".
 Taylor had ignored the interdependence of internal and external factors in the aims of German foreign policy.